Penny (British decimal coin): Metallic composition

 The coin was originally minted in bronze (composition 97% copper, 2.5% zinc, 0.5% tin) between 1971 and September 1992.
 However, increasing world metal prices necessitated a change of composition.
-Since 1992, the coins are minted in steel and electroplated in copper, making them magnetic.
+Since 1992, the coins have been minted in steel and electroplated in copper, making them magnetic.
 Rising world prices for copper had caused the metal value of the pre-1992 copper 1p coin to exceed 1p (for example, in May 2006, the intrinsic metal value of a pre-1992 1p coin was about 1.5 pence).
 Melting coins is illegal in the United Kingdom and is punishable by a fine, or up to two years imprisonment.

 Obverse designs

 Elizabeth II

 During the reign of Queen Elizabeth II, four different obverses were used.
 The outer inscription on the coin is ELIZABETH II D.G.REG.F.D.
 2013, where 2013 is replaced by the year of minting.
 In the original design both sides of the coin are encircled by dots, a common feature on coins, known as beading.

 Anticipation of a switch to a decimalised currency led to the commissioning of a new Royal Portrait by artist Arnold Machin, which was approved by the Queen in 1964.
 This featured the Queen wearing the 'Girls of Great Britain and Ireland' Tiara and was used until 1984.
 A modified form of this portrait has appeared on British Postage stamps since 1967.

 Between 1985 and 1997 a portrait by Raphael Maklouf was used.
 The portrait is couped, and depicts the Queen wearing the George IV State Diadem.
 Unlike previous portraits, the Queen is wearing jewellery, earrings and a necklace.
 The initials of Maklouf RDM are shown below the neck of the Queen.
 His middle name, David, is included so that the mark is not confused with the initials of the Royal Mint.

 In 1997, a competition to design the obverse of the 1997 Golden Wedding crown – a coin issued to celebrate the Queen's and Prince Philip's 50th wedding anniversary – was held.
 The standard of entry was so high that following this competition, the Royal Mint held another to design the new portrait.
 Ian Rank-Broadley won this competition, and his design was used between 1998 and 2015.
 His design again featured the tiara, with a signature-mark IRB below the portrait.
-The depiction of the Queen was seen as more realistic, with Rank Broadley himself saying "There is no need to flatter her.
-She is a 70-year-old woman with poise and bearing".
+This depiction of the Queen was seen as more realistic than those that came before it, with Rank Broadley himself saying “No need to disguise the matureness of The Queen’s years.
+There is no need to flatter her.
+She is a 70-year-old woman with poise and bearing.”

 In 2014, the Royal Mint again held a competition to design a new portrait.
 Designer Jody Clark won this competition, with a portrait of the Queen wearing the George IV State Diadem and the initials JC feature under the neck of the Queen.
 The portrait was sketched without an official sitting, only using reference material for inspiration.